mlh758/resque-web-ish/README.md

 You can also use the provided Dockerfile to get a minimal docker container with this already done for you.

+### Deploying Under a Nested Path

+You can build the docker image to use a nested URL by passing a build arg:

+`docker build --build-arg RELATIVE_URL=/resque-web .`

+This will cause the application to work as `https://example.com/resque-web` instead of expecting to be deployed on the root path.
+If you are not using docker, you can use a build process identical to the one in the docker file to build the assets with a PUBLIC_URL and set the environment variable for the back end.

 ## Plugins

 The `plugin_manager` crate defined in this repository provides functionality to define and load plugins